ramico/js-tutorial/Lesson_05/README.md

 [foreach](https://www.w3schools.com/jsref/jsref_foreach.asp)| Calls a function for each element returns nothing [map](https://www.w3schools.com/jsref/jsref_map.asp) | returns a modified version of the array

-Attas has many usfull functions other than these; these take a cake
+Attas has many other usfull looping functions than these; these take a cake.